sapphacs13/apcs-spring-hw/19-BuiltIns/README.md

     TreeMap uses a red-black tree; the details of the tree are not exposed and there is no way to expose its structure;
       the purpose of using it is to get O(log n) performance for search and insert

-Write code to try to do a speed comparison between HasMaps and TreeMaps.
-Report your findings.

-Java's built in heap is called...

-The rest is in other .java files